 Each room has a cabinet, which acts as both a podium and media rack.
 In general, the fronts of the cabinets are left open so instructors can access the in-room PC, its DVD drive, and audio controls.
 Wireless microphones can be found in the supplies drawers.
 The backs of the cabinets should remain locked.
 Please do not alter the cabling within the cabinets, as this could potentially disable some equipment, inconveniencing other users and the staff who would have to make any repairs.

 The keyboard and mouse are in a tray at the top of the cabinet, just below the work surface, which slides in and out of the podium.
 There is also a light on top of the podium, with a brightness control knob at its base, to illuminate the work surface if desired.

 - A PC running Windows 7, and VGA and audio cables for a laptop.

-- A switch that controls which input device is displayed on both the monitor and the projector.
+- An automatic switch that controls which input device is displayed on both the monitor and the projector.

 - An audio amplifier that goes to the speakers in the room.

 - Mixer Audio Controls: These allow you to control the volume for a particular piece of equipment.